Ground Source Heat Pump: Green Energy Made Affordable

 For horizontal installation, a large area of land is dug up so that the loops can be placed across the land without having to dig deep into the earth.

-Underfloor heating vs. Radiators
+Underfloor Heating System vs. Radiators

 For maximum performance of your ground source heat pump, underfloor heating is ideal.
-Underfloor heating performs better than radiators because the heat is transferred equally across the whole surface, whereas radiators need to spread the heat from one corner to the entire room.
+Underfloor heating system performs better than radiators because the heat is transferred equally across the whole surface, whereas radiators need to spread the heat from one corner to the entire room.

 However, due to the higher cost of underfloor heating, radiators are also a good choice that results in high performance.